Football play writer dreaded booing when players took the knee in BLM protest

 ENG-ER-LAND combines storytelling, dance and music with 1990s nostalgia and tackles themes of racism, identity politics, lad culture and working-class masculinity.
 It is set a year after the Euro 96 tournament but looks back at that summer when football almost came home.

-As she started supporting Coventry City, Ms Kumari said she experienced no racism while following her club.
+As she started supporting Coventry, Kumari said she experienced no racism while following her club.

 But she clearly remembers attending a game with her father in which Ian Wright was targeted with racist abuse in the late 1990s.